alevani/ant_war_simulation/README.md

 # Question for supervisor

-1. We need to define to what extent the simulation will be accurate.
-Because there's a lot of small cool behaviours but that only apply to few species or, some species are really interesting but some behaviour totally counter the good of simulation (like; army ants do not fight together, or they don't have nest).
-I need to keep in mind that I am not a biologist but a engineer, that is, accuracy is less important (but still to take into consideration)

-We don't need to be super accurate.

 Even though mechanisms havent' been discovered, I can "imagine" how it works

-1. In the regard of Q1, we could imagine the simulation to be: 1 colony of army ants, with their behaviours, fighting again other colonies of a diffrent species ?
+1. In the regard of Q[DELETED], we could imagine the simulation to be: 1 colony of army ants, with their behaviours, fighting again other colonies of a diffrent species ?
 2. A bit hard of a question but, how much hours a week do you expect me to work at least?
 That would really help.

 Have a look on what exist, what does not (in their mechanisms).